Explainable AI for computational pathology identifies model limitations and tissue biomarkers: Results

 \subsection{Generating hypotheses of which patients may benefit from autologous TIL therapy}

-Lifileucel is a promising immunotherapy for melanoma that involves isolating TILs from a patient's tumor, replicating the TILs, and infusing them back into the patient\footnote{\url{https://www.fda.gov/news-events/press-announcements/fda-approves-first-cellular-therapy-treat-patients-unresectable-or-metastatic-melanoma}}.
-In a phase II clinical trial, over 30\% of patients responded to the therapy \cite{sarnaik2021lifileucel}.
-Identifying the patients that might respond to this therapy has the potential to improve patient outcomes and decrease costs (a single treatment may cost over \SI{500000}[\$]{} \cite{healey2024lifileucelnews}).
-Therefore, we sought to explore whether we could emulate this with ABMIL and HIPPO.
-We conducted \textit{in silico} experiments to measure the effect of autologous TILs on prognosis.
-We used the prognostic model for cutaneous melanoma described above, and we studied the high-risk specimens in TCGA-SKCM (n=67 WSIs, n=54 patients).
-Counterfactuals were designed to model the injection of autologous TILs.
-In each specimen, TIL-positive patches were replicated $2 \times$, $10 \times$, $20 \times$, and $100 \times$ (Fig. \ref{fig:surv-autologous-tils}a).
-TIL-positive patches were defined using the same heuristic as above (see Methods).
-The change in model predictions between original specimens and autologous counterfactuals was recorded to measure the effect of additional TILs on prognosis.
-Cohen's \textit{d} was also calculated to quantify effect sizes.
-Importantly, we do not claim to demonstrate the efficacy of autologous TIL therapy through HIPPO and TCGA-SKCM.
-Rather, we aim to show a proof-of-principle that HIPPO may be used for hypothesis generation.
+Lifileucel is a promising immunotherapy for melanoma that involves isolating TILs from a patient's tumor, expanding them ex vivo, and reinfusing them into the patient\footnote{\url{https://www.fda.gov/news-events/press-announcements/fda-approves-first-cellular-therapy-treat-patients-unresectable-or-metastatic-melanoma}}.
+In a phase II clinical trial, more than 30\% of patients responded to the treatment \autocite{sarnaik2021lifileucel}.
+Identifying which patients are most likely to benefit from this therapy could meaningfully improve patient outcomes and reduce costs, given that a single treatment may cost over \SI{500000}[\$]{} \autocite{healey2024lifileucelnews}).
+Motivated by this, we investigated whether HIPPO could be used to generate hypotheses about patient-specific responses using virtual experiments.

+We used the prognostic ABMIL model for cutaneous melanoma described above, and we studied the high-risk specimens from TCGA-SKCM (n=67 WSIs, n=54 patients).
+Counterfactuals were constructed to emulate autologous TIL infusion: in each specimen, TIL-positive patches were replicated $2 \times$, $10 \times$, $20 \times$, and $100 \times$ (Supplementary Fig. \ref{fig:supp_surv_autologous_tils}a).
+TIL-positive patches were defined using the heuristic described in \nameref{sec:methods}.
+Changes in model-predicted risk between original specimen and each counterfactual was recorded, and Cohen's \textit{d} was calculated to quantify effect sizes.
+Importantly, we emphasize that these experiments are not intended to evaluate the true efficacy of autologous TIL therapy, but rather to illustrate how HIPPO can be used for hypothesis generation.